YerlanTuraly/AAE2004-group-9/README.md

 ![IMG-20221115-WA0006](https://user-images.githubusercontent.com/116084608/202359228-77b299ba-fbce-49d8-b555-7ae1da43fe6d.jpg)

 Here, starting from row 6 we have added many constants in the code.
-Firts of all, the most essential part is time.
+First of all, the most essential part is time.
 The code here already calculates the total amount of time that is necessary for the path ("current.cost"), so we just named this value by T, simplifying our future coding formulas.

 As we have 3 different scenarios with 3 different aircrafts, I have written each constant for each aircraft separately, making it more easier to understand and change in the future; here we can note the constant values of A321neo aircraft, where I have added its Fuel consumption, capacity, different cost time, and fixed cost values, which will be used in the formulas presented in the next photo.